Getting Materials for a Course

 While Regenstein access means sometimes an extra copy or two, often those are also in use.
 Membership in I-Share has long provided us with a serious advantage over access to the University Libraries alone, and McCormick and LSTC are fortunate not to have lost JKM and its membership in this consortium in 2023.
 We are your library.

-Also, the JKM Library no longer has the space to provide course reserves.
-However, the number of people who were using them before the move was vanishingly small, and electronic resources have generally taken over that niche.
+The JKM Library no longer has the space to provide course reserves.
+However, electronic resources have generally taken over that niche, with much more likelihood of actual use than was ever the case for our physical course reserves.

 If you have in your possession a relatively hard-to-get source that you need scanned, within the limits of copyright, to provide to your class, we may be able to help!
 Email us at ihaveaquestion@jkmlibrary.org, and we will see what we can do.